 While serving as a Detective, he completed his bachelor’s degree in Criminal Justice from Sam Houston State University in December 2017.
-As a detective, he completed training such as Basic Investigation Techniques, Wicklander, and Zulawski Interview Techniques, Reid Interview, and Interrogation Techniques, Crime Scene Reconstruction I and II, and many other investigative techniques courses.
+As a detective, he completed training such as Basic Investigation Techniques, Wicklander, and Zulawski Interview Techniques, Reid Interview & and Interrogation Techniques, Crime Scene Reconstruction I and II, and many other investigative techniques courses.
 In 2018 he transferred to the Executive Division of the Montgomery County Sheriff’s Office as the Full-Time Law Enforcement Chaplain.
 As Chaplain, he led the Critical Incident Response Team and responded to any Critical Incidents in the Department.
-While serving as Chaplain, he received training from the International Critical Incident Stress Foundation, Inc. in Assisting Individuals in Crisis and Group Crisis Intervention.
-He also received Chaplaincy training at the International Conference of Police Chaplains.
-He also received training as a Mental Health Peace Officer and in 2019 he received his Certification.
+While serving as Chaplain, he received Chaplaincy training at the International Conference of Police Chaplains.
+He also received training as a Mental Health Peace Officer.

-In 2018 he joined the Montgomery ISD Police Department as the first Police Investigator for the Department.
-He established policies and procedures for the department about follow-up investigations.
-In 2019 he was promoted to Police Sergeant in the Montgomery ISD Police Department.
-While serving as Police Sergeant, he supervised patrol, campus officers, investigations, and truancy.
-He also assisted in training school staff and officers in the Standard Response Protocol.
+In 2018, he joined the Montgomery ISD Police Department as a Police Investigator in the Department.
+In 2019, he was promoted to Police Sergeant in the Montgomery ISD Police Department.
+While serving as Police Sergeant, he supervised patrol, campus operations, investigations, and truancy.
+He also assisted in training school staff and officers in the Standard Response Protocol Procedures.

-He holds the current certifications; Advanced Peace Officer Certification, Mental Health Officer Certification, Basic Instructor Proficiency Certification, Sexual Assault/Family Violence Investigator Certification, School-Based Law Enforcement Officer Certification, and CRASE Instructor.
+He holds the current certifications; Master Peace Officer Certification, Mental Health Officer Certification, Basic Instructor Proficiency Certification, Sexual Assault/Family Violence Investigator Certification, School-Based Law Enforcement Officer Certification, and CRASE Instructor.